Rainbow Covenant: Know God's Love and Selflessness

-As I looked outside the car window, I saw a rainbow appeared in the sky.
+As I looked outside the car window, I saw a rainbow appear in the sky.
 It had just rained.
 This reminded me of the story of the great flood during Noah’s time that destroyed the earth, and that God used a rainbow to establish His covenant with man.

 In Genesis 6:13, God said, “The end of all flesh is come before me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth.”
 When I first read this verse, all I knew was that during Noah’s time, people were sinful, sexually immoral and corrupted, so God had to destroy the earth through a great flood.
-However, only Noah worshiped God, his family of eight built the ark according to God’s instruction and eventually survived the great flood.
+However, only Noah worshiped God, his family of eight built the ark according to God’s instructions and eventually survived the great flood.
 Later, I read God’s words in Genesis 9:11-13, “And I will establish my covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.
 And God said, This is the token of the covenant which I make between me and you and every living creature that is with you, for perpetual generations: I do set my bow in the cloud, and it shall be for a token of a covenant between me and the earth.”
-I was puzzled and wondered why the rainbow was used as a sign of covenant and what the intention was behind this covenant between God and man.
+I was puzzled and wondered why the rainbow was used as the sign of the covenant and what the intention was behind this covenant between God and man.
 One day, I read two paragraphs from a book that touched my heart, which gave me more revelation regarding why God used the rainbow to establish His covenant with man.

 Yes, it is the unconditional love of God.
-He kept all the hurts that were brought by the destroying of humans, cared for this mankind and guided the lives of Noah and his family on earth.
+He kept all the pain deep in His heart that was brought by the destroying of humans, cared for this mankind and guided the lives of Noah and his family on earth.
 God gives His ultimate care to humans and His love for humans is real and genuine.
-Therefore, since the covenant was established and after Noah’s time until now, never again did the same great flood happen.
+Therefore, since the covenant was established, from Noah’s time until now, never has the same great flood happened again.
 God is trustworthy and will never break His promises.
 This is the proof of His authority.
-As the word of God said, “He is as good as His word, and His word shall be accomplished, and that which is accomplished lasts forever.”
-Since then, the rainbow has appeared after rains and it reminds us that God will never destroy mankind through a flood, from which I felt the love of God and how He takes care and cherishes human beings.
+As thesays, “He is as good as His word, and His word shall be accomplished, and that which is accomplished lasts forever.”
+Since then, the rainbow has appeared after rain and it reminds us that God will never again destroy mankind with a flood, from which I feel the love of God and how He takes care of and cherishes human beings.

 When Noah first preached that God would destroy the world with a flood, God gave humankind an opportunity to repent, however no one believed him.
 Because of their corruption and rebellious nature, God finally destroyed them with the great flood.
-Likewise, God hates human evil behavior nowadays, but He is also merciful toward man.
-Therefore, God gave us the opportunity to repent by bringing us the everlasting gospel in the last days.
+Likewise, God hates humans’ evil behavior nowadays, but He is also merciful toward man.
+Therefore, God gives us the opportunity to repent by bringing us the everlasting gospel in the last days.
 He speaks to us and rescues us from corruption.
 As mentioned in Revelation 14:6, “And I saw another angel fly in the middle of heaven, having the everlasting gospel to preach to them that dwell on the earth, and to every nation, and kindred, and tongue, and people.”
 And as mentioned in John 16:12-13, “I have yet many things to say to you, but you cannot bear them now.
 However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come.”

 As I stopped thinking and looked up to the sky again, the rainbow was still there, and my heart was full of gratitude to God.
 I silently prayed in my heart: “God, I am willing to repent, when someone preaches to meof Your second coming, I will listen to Your voice and follow Your footsteps.”